BluSyn/gcpddns/README.md

           }
         }

-I strongly suggest using a JSON linter at this step—especially if you're using multiple domains.
+I strongly recommend using a JSON linter at this step—especially if you're using multiple domains.

 ## Running the Container